jakobx0/FerrumWeb/README.md

 ```

 ## DB Usage

-When the program starts, it asks for a URL and begins crawling from that page.
-All discovered links are stored recursively in a database.
-The resulting structure is useful for analyzing site architectures or detecting broken links.

 To analyse the DB file simply open a DBMS of your choice.
 For Example the **DB Browser for SQLite:**  https://sqlitebrowser.org/